Lifehouse (rock opera): 1999 radio play version

 Ray and Sally are farmers who grow, as Sally said, "dead potatoes".
 Their daughter, Mary, runs away from home to visit a hacker who has fascinated her with pirated radio advertisements.
 Ray goes to try to find his lost child and along the way he meets his childhood self, Rayboy, and his imaginary friend, the caretaker.

+2023 graphic novel version

+In December 2023, a graphic novel of the story, entitled Life House, was released.
+It features a far more apocalyptic storyline, where a tyrannical government is overseen by Jumbo 7, who bans music and plans to use a "silver child" named Valentina to weaponize sound.
+Mary awakens from "grid-sleep" and finds the Lifehouse, where she learns about music from a guru-like musician and hacker named Bobby and leads the concert.
+It features a much darker ending than any of the other versions with a nuclear theme.

 Radio play

 Pete Townshend, along with playwright Jeff Young, completed a musical radio play script of Lifehouse as a collaboration between BBC Radio Drama and Eel Pie, Townshend's publishing company.
 The recorded version of this script is available on Lifehouse Chronicles, and the text is available as a Simon & Schuster Pocket Books, First Edition 1999.

 The book contains the unedited radio play script of Lifehouse as well as an introduction by Townshend.
 The first broadcast of the radio play took place on 5 December 1999 on BBC Radio 3.